overbooked-io/docs/api-reference/api-resources/resource/README.md

 The Resource is not embedded in a time, so that is very flexible in usage.
 You control your booking availability by using Slots and their properties.

 The Resource can have 2 statuses: `draft` and `published`.
-When the status is `draft`, it means that it's not visible publicly and none can book Bookings within it.
+When the status is `draft`, it means that it's not visible publicly and none can create Bookings within it.
 You can easily publish it to make it available.

 You can also use `metadata` property to store data that refer to any entities from your system.